Backgammon

 Dice rules: You must use both dice if possible.
 If only one die can be used, you must use the higher one.
 Doubles give four moves of that value.

-Use the Undo button to take back moves within your current turn.
 Change difficulty at any time (takes effect on the next AI turn).

 Race your pieces around the board and bear them off before your opponent.